Methadone clinic: Ukraine

+Kyrgyzstan

+Kyrgyzstan has a similar HIV/AIDS problem as Ukraine and to try and combat this, started a trial methadone program within prisons.
+The first program started in a solo prison is 2002 and expanded to multiple in 2008.
+It is estimated that half of incarcerated individuals in Kyrgyzstan inject drugs and the use of unsterilized needles and transfer of HIV is higher in the prison setting.
+While the offering of methadone in prisons would help curb the spread of HIV/AIDS, the internal prison governance of inmates and their reliance on the drug trade is a hard barrier.
+Heroin being used as currency as well as methadone users being assigned to separate living quarters than non-users creates a social separation between users and non-users.
+These outcasting factors can make methadone treatment not worth it for some inmates.
+The number of eligible prisoners using methadone through a methadone program is estimated at only 7%.

 Effectiveness

 While methadone clinics are generally considered to be effective treatment options for patients addicted to opioids, especially when other interventions have failed, there is controversy surrounding the placement of methadone clinics.
 There is a perception that the presence of the clinics attracts crime to surrounding areas.
-However, one study by the University of Maryland School of Medicine found that is not the case, crime rates do not increase when a methadone clinic is opened.
+However, one study by the University of Maryland School of Medicine found that crime rates do not increase when a methadone clinic is opened.
 Another study by University of Pennsylvania found within a 200 m radius, the presence of a methadone clinic causes a significant decrease in property and total crime but a significant increase in drug and violent crime.
 A 2004 GAO study notes that placement of clinics can impede recovery and exacerbate relapse:

-“Although these clinics are intended to help those in need of rehabilitation, patients who seek treatment must navigate their way to and from the clinics in an environment in which illegal sales of narcotics are daily occurrences.
+"Although these clinics are intended to help those in need of rehabilitation, patients who seek treatment must navigate their way to and from the clinics in an environment in which illegal sales of narcotics are daily occurrences.
 The efforts of patients who are seeking rehabilitation, and clinic professionals who serve them, are significantly undermined by this criminal activity that surrounds them."

-Between 70-90% of patients who discontinue methadone maintenance will relapse.
+Between 70 and 90% of patients who discontinue methadone maintenance will relapse.
 The high relapse rate may be partially due to the severity of cases seen at methadone clinics, as well as the long-term effects of opioid use.
 Some patients stay on methadone for the rest of their lives, which generates criticism regarding the effectiveness of the clinics.
 Supporters argue that the clinics aim not just to eliminate narcotic addictions, but also to help people function in their lives.